csdms/bmi/docs/source/bmi.best_practices.rst

   they wrap a very simple model, they give useful insights into how a BMI can be implemented in each language.

+* Return codes (C and Fortran) and exceptions (C++ and Python) can help with debugging a BMI, and can provide useful information to a user.

 ..
 Links: